 - and more

-Radial bearings don’t need to be purchased in pairs like angular contact bearings.
-Radial bearings are a good choice if space is limited in your application.
+Radial bearings don’t need to be purchased in pairs like angular contact bearings so they’re a good choice if space is limited in your application.

-There are three key pieces of information you should know before deciding if a radial ball bearing is best for your application.
+There are three key pieces of information you should know about radial ball bearings before you start using them in your application.
+They are:

 - Internal Clearance